iliapopov17/dstu/README.md

 _Fig 4.
 Third tree.
 With annotation info containing organisms names and randomly generated colors indicating hosts phylogenetic order_

 In this case random generation played a bad joke!
 Almost every color is the same.
 It will be much more convenient to adjust color map manually.

+## Contributing
+Contributions are welcome!
+If you have any ideas, bug fixes, or enhancements, feel free to open an issue or submit a pull request.

+## Contact
+For any inquiries or support, feel free to contact me via [email](mailto:iljapopov17@gmail.com)

+Happy tree constructing! 🌳